 Know your spiel.
 You don't want to go into conversations sounding like you're reading from a script, but devote a little pre-event time to thinking about how you will describe your work in a clear and concise manner.
 This rehearsal time is especially important if you are pitching things or looking for business partners while networking, as opposed to simply making connections that might come in handy down the road.

-When you get your big chance to sit down with, say, the label you want to license your new album, and they ask you what you're working on, you don't want to be unprepared or unsure of what to say.
-No, it is much better to be prepared to say, "We've just finished recording an album of Joy Division covers done in a flamenco-inspired style."
+If you get a chance to sit down with the label you want to license your new album, and they ask you what you're working on you don't want to be unprepared.
+You should have it prepared already.
+"We've just finished recording an album of Joy Division covers done in a flamenco-inspired style."

 Making network connections isn't similar to the end of the night at a bar or club.
 You don't ask people to plug their numbers into your phone or jot numbers down on your hands.